 Health Benefits of Parsley – The Rock Celery

 Parsley is a popular herb, used often as a decorative adornment in food.
 But, many of us are unaware of the health benefits that it provides.
 Parsley is useful as a digestive aid and natural breath freshener.
-The other health benefits include reducing risks of cancer, diabetes and preventing osteoporosis and arthritis.
-Read on to know more about the health benefits of parsley.
+The other health benefits include reducing risk of cancer and diabetes, and preventing osteoporosis and arthritis.
+Read on to know more about the health benefits of parsley in detail!

 Parsley is commonly known as “Ajmood” in Hindi.
-Parsley is scientifically known as Petroselinum crispum which is cultivated widely as an herb, a spice and a vegetable.
-It is native to the Central Mediterranean region and is grown elsewhere in Europe.
-The botanical name of parsley comes from the Greek word “petros” and “selinon”, which means ‘rock’ and ‘celery’ respectively.
+Parsley is scientifically known as Petroselinum crispum which is cultivated widely as a herb, a spice and a vegetable.
+It is native to the Central Mediterranean region and is also grown elsewhere in Europe.
+The botanical name of parsley comes from the Greek words “petros” and “selinon”, which mean ‘rock’ and ‘celery’ respectively.

 Did You Know?